-Lots and lots of limited companies don’t have an office outside the home.
-After all, if you don’t need an office, why take one on and have to pay rent, electricity, and so forth.
+It’s not just sole traders who are running businesses from home.
+Plenty of limited companies don’t have dedicated premises either.
+After all, if you don’t need an office, why take one on and have to pay rent, electricity, and so on?

 Here’s what you need to consider:

 - The equipment you use to work at home, such as your computer, desk and chair.
 Who owns it - you or the company - and how much non-business use, if any, does it get?

 - The costs of running the company from home, such as your broadband and telephone line.
 Are they in your name or the company’s?
 Who pays for them?
 How much do you use them for company business and how much, if at all, do you use them privately?

 - The costs of running the home, such as your mortgage or rent, electricity, gas and water bills and council tax.
 Can the company cover any of that for you?

 Let’s look at each of these in turn.